Schopenhauer969/MYSQL-document/README.md

     age,
     CASE
         WHEN age < 18 THEN 'Minor'
-        WHEN age < 60 THEN 'Adult'
+        WHEN age BETWEEN 18 AND 59 THEN 'Adult'
         ELSE 'Senior'
     END AS age_group
 FROM students;